 Halve the eggs lengthwise and transfer the yolks to a mixing bowl.
 Set the egg white halves on a platter, cover, and refrigerate.

 With a fork, mash the yolks to a smooth consistency.
-Add the ranch dressing and parsley, and mix until smooth.
+Add the mayonnaise and Sriracha, and mix until smooth.
 (You can also do this in a mixing bowl with a whip attachment.)
 Stir in the green onion and celery.

 Spoon the mixture into a pastry bag fitted with a plain or large star tip, then pipe the mixture evenly into the egg white halves.
 Or fill the eggs with a spoon, dividing the filling evenly.

 To make the topping, in a small bowl, stir the vinegar and sugar together until dissolved.
 Add the shrimp, cucumber, pepper and cilantro, and toss until well coated.
 Top each egg half with about 1 heaping teaspoon of the mixture.
 For extra flavor and spice top each egg with a dot of Sriracha and garnish with a tiny cilantro leaf if desired.
 Serve immediately.

 Place the eggs in a large nonreactive saucepan and add cold water to 1 inch above the eggs.
 Bring to a boil over medium-high heat.
 Turn off the heat and let the eggs sit for 10 minutes.
 Remove from the stove and run cool water over the eggs in the pan until they are cooled.
 When cool, carefully peel them under running water.

 White Bean Dip Layered with Green Olive and Lemon Tapenade